-Live Nation allowed artists sell tickets directly on resale sites to make more money, according to a new report
+How Live Nation has allowed artists to make more money by selling tickets directly on resale sites

 Concert tickets are expensive, even when they're not being scalped for exorbitant prices on resale sites.
 According to a recent report by Billboard, some bands are not only aware of the high prices of scalped concert tickets, but they've been using the touring company Live Nation to put their tickets directly onto resale websites such as Stubhub.
 Doing this allowed them to increase profits on sales, without being directly associated with the steep costs of scalping.

 In June, Billboard obtained a recording of a phone call made in 2017 from an anonymous source close to Live Nation, which revealed how the scam worked.
 The February 2017 recording, made by former executive Vaughn Millette, was between Live Nation president of U.S. concerts Bob Roux and a wealth advisor named Tony DiCioccio, who was connected to the metal band Metallica.
 The call revealed that the group coordinated the stealthy sale of Metallica tickets directly to resale sites where they were sold for a higher price, before they went on sale to the public.